ErkkoV/Noppasivut-server/readME.md

 ### About Noppasivut

 Noppasivut is a dice-roller and probability-calculator for a roleplaying system.
-It enables users to join same session in order to chat and share dicel rolls and probability calculations.
+It enables users to join same session in order to chat and share dice rolls and probability calculations.

 ### Stuff used